inkstitch/inkstitch/collections/_docs/en/003-002-running-stitch.md

 Trim After                    |Trim the thread after sewing this object.
 Stop After                    |Stop the machine after sewing this object.
 Before stopping it will jump to the stop position (frame out) if defined.

-{% include upcoming_release.html %}
-By entering a sequence of space separated integers in Bean stitch number of repeats, it is possible to define a custom stitch.
-For instance the sequence 0 1 will yield alternating simple and triple stitches.

 ## Routing